alexcjwei/100-days-of-data-science/README.md

 * At the end, I want to be able to take on the [Google Contrails competition](https://www.kaggle.com/competitions/google-research-identify-contrails-reduce-global-warming)

 ## Log
+### Day 16: 09/23/2023
+* Just made a pipeline to predict the health outcome of a horse.
+I am more confident in using the same preprocessing techniques (simple imputer, onehot) and the main classificatio algorithms on sklearn (random forest, svc, mlp, etc.).
+Would like to branch out more.
+Also wondering, how are machine learning research repos set up for data preprocessing, exploration, etc?

 ### Day 15: 09/22/2023
 * Finished the Data Visualization course, where I learned about histograms and density plots and plotting multiple features using things like hue or jointplots.
 Seaborn is awesome!
 This course has helped me see how I can approach visualizing data, and how easy it can be.